Early Bird Registration Opens February 15, 2014

-It’s more than just a race, it’s a total community effort.
-Alongside Peace Corps volunteers, local community members work to establish an event which will provide an opportunity to improve education, health, and economic prosperity throughout the many low-income, low resource communities inhabiting the region.
+The Bromo Marathon is more than just a race, it’s a total community effort.
+Originally established by Peace Corps volunteer Shane Butler and Tengger local Dedik Kurniawan, the Bromo Marathon works alongside community members to provide an event which aims to improve education, health, and economic prosperity throughout the many low-income, low resource communities inhabiting the region.

 The Full Marathon course covers a distance of 42.195 Kilometers.
-Starting and ending at the Tenggerese village of Wonokitri, runners circle several villages along the Tengger Caldera for a total of two laps, immersing themselves in the beautiful landscapes, serene temples and unique Tenggerese communities along the way.
+Starting and ending at the Tenggerese village of Wonokitri, runners circle several villages along the Tengger Caldera, immersing themselves in the beautiful landscapes, serene temples and unique Tenggerese communities along the way.

 The course also provides a diversity of terrain with half the route on paved road, and half on dirt trail.
 Incorporating several hills throughout the run, elevations vary from 1950m to 2750m.
 We at the Bromo Marathon like a good challenge!

 June 11, 2013 00:00 Interview Focus on a race